10 most expensive Banksy artworks sold at auctions

 The painting was created in 2005 and displayed at Crude Oils: A Gallery of Re-mixed Masterpieces, Vandalism and Vermin — Banksy’s own exhibition — the same year.

-At the auction, the painting was sold for USD 9.8 million, including the buyer’s premium.
+At the auction, the painting was sold for USD 9.8 million (over INR 80 crore), including the buyer’s premium.
 At the time, it was the second-most expensive Banksy artwork sold.

 Forgive Us Our Trespassing